 - Is the glass sharp or dangerous?
-I’ve visited twice, and I never saw that, it’s always smooth.
+I’ve visited the area 3 times, and I never saw that, it’s always smooth.

 - Is it illegal to collect the glass of the beach?
 There’s signs that say it is illegal, but everyone does it.

 - Can you go swimming at Glass Beach?
 No, but there’s areas nearby where you can.